devcer/hydrator/README.md

 ## Install and Run the add-on
 * Install `web-ext` cli if you don't have it already ( https://github.com/mozilla/web-ext )
 * Run `web-ext run` to run this addon

+## Contributing to this repo
+* If you like this repository, feel free to star and fork this repository⭐
+* Have some ideas to improve this project?
+Please open an issue to do so.
+* While contributing to this project, we request you to have a look at the [contributing guidelines](/CONTRIBUTION.md)